 TIP: Measure right over the wrist bones.

 TIP: Start at the top of the shoulder/base of neck and run the tape down the front of the body and front of leg, to the point on the ankle you want the suit to stop (you should have marked this point during #11).
-You may need to stop the tape at 150cm and add additional from that point down if you are tall.
+You may need to stop the tape at 150 cm and add additional from that point down if you are tall.
 You'll take this measurement from the top of the shoulder where the seam on your shirt would meet your collar.

 22 - Navel to Above Ankle

 TIP: Measure from side, navel to the ankle bone where you want the suit to sit.
 Use your ankle mark from earlier.